 I’ve reached the grand old age of 30 years young.
 I’m wondering if the term “30 and Flirty” as featured by Jennifer Garner in the movie “13 going on 30” is a suitable term to give to a person of a certain age who happens to find themselves single.
 I don’t mind the odd flirt every now and then, but truth be told I don’t know when I’m doing it.
 Flirting has always been a grey area for me, and, with many girls as friends in past life, I think I’ve been flirty with all of them all the time.
 Which has inevitably left me being accused, on occasion, of trying to take other people’s partners despite that being far from my mind.

-And then we get to today, where I’ve found myself at half-way to the new 50, single, with no children, looking around and seeing everyone around me is actually already attached and forking off sproglings.
+And then we get to today, where I’ve found myself at half-way to the new fifty, single, with no children, looking around and seeing everyone around me is already attached and forking off sprogs.
 Both my Brother and Sister are married-off to partners they’d both been with for ages by the time they’d got to this milestone age.
 Have I been left on the shelf or am I my own worst enemy when it comes to love?

 Answers on a postcard.